KSP-KOS/KOS/doc/source/general/telnet.rst

 `For windows <http://realprogrammers.com/how_to/set_up_an_ssh_tunnel_with_putty.html>`_ or `For UNIX (both Mac and Linux) <http://www.cyberciti.biz/faq/set-up-ssh-tunneling-on-a-linux-unix-bsd-server-to-bypass-nat/>`_.

-Example: Let's say you have a remote unix machine you'd like to enable logins from, from there and nowhere else.
+Example: Let's say you have a remote Unix machine you'd like to enable logins from, from there and nowhere else.
 You can forward from your own machine's 127.0.0.1, port 5410, to the remote machine's, oh let's say 127.0.0.1, port 54100.
 Then anyone on the remote machine could telnet to ITS 127.0.0.1, port 54100 and